It is that time again to start thinking about tax.

 - Capital guarantee products

-3. Making large capital purchases.
-It is too late, as these items will be depreciated proportionately to the year purchased.
+Making large capital purchases.
+It is too late, as these items will be depreciated proportionally to the year purchased.

-Next, let’s take a look of thing you can do to reduce your tax:
+Next let’s take a look of thing you can do to reduce your tax that make sense:

-Capital Gains – time to go through your share portfolio and look to sell out some of the dogs and book the losses.
-But first, just check if you have any carried forward capital losses from last year.
+2. Capital Gains – time to go through your share portfolio and look to sell out some the dogs and book the losses.
+But first just check if you have any carried forward capital losses from last year.

-For those getting ready to retire (ages 50 and above) you need to start looking at your superannuation and check the following:
+For those getting ready to retire (ages 50 and above) you need to start looking at you superannuation and check the following:

-- Look towards next year.
-For those over 50 years old you can increase your concessional contributions up to $35,000 and those under 50 you concession contributions can now move up to $30,000.
+3. Start looking towards next year, for those over 50 years old you can increase your concessional contributions up to $35,000 and those under 50 you concession contributions can now move up to $30,000.
 Make sure you adjust your salary sacrifice.

-Last, make sure you touch base with your financial adviser and double check if there is any last minute issues to attend.
+Lastly, make sure you touch base with your financial adviser and double check if there are any last minute issues to attend.